retrozinndev/colorshell/README.md

   - Wallpapers(`#`): Search and select to change wallpaper
   - Media(`:`): Control playing media
   - Search(`?`): Search something on the internet with your default browser
-- Gnome-like application runner(the fullscreen one)
+- Gnome-like application list
 - Support for your multiple monitors

 ## ⌨️ Binds
-You can see pre-configured bindings in the [Wiki/Bindings] page!
+You can see default bindings and usage information on the [Wiki/Usage] page!

 ## 🌐 Internationalization
 Colorshell supports i18n!
 The shell automatically matches the shell language with the system's, if available. <br>